JakuJ/minecraft-clone/README.md

 ![](https://github.com/JakuJ/minecraft-clone/workflows/CMake%20CI/badge.svg)

-An attempt to recreate a subset of the popular game Minecraft, learning OpenGL along the way.
+An attempt to recreate a subset of the popular game "Minecraft", delving deeper and deeper into OpenGL along the way.

 ## What works